 - Informational booths by the Bloomington Optimists Club and the City of Bloomington's Parks and Recreation, Fire Department, Human Services, Police Department, Environmental Health, Public Health and more!

 The Step To It Challenge is a FREE four-week physical activity challenge that motivates people of all ages and abilities to become more physically active.
 Family members, coworkers, schoolmates, neighbors, and friends come together to participate in this friendly competition among communities.
 Participants have opportunities to win prizes such as Twins tickets, T-shirts and more!

 - If you work or live in Bloomington, join our team online.

 - Registration begins April 1 at www.steptoit.org

 - Log your steps and other activities daily at the Step To It Challenge website beginning May 1, 2020.
-Use the online conversion chart to track other activities such as biking, zumba, skateboarding or even washing your car!
+Use the online conversion chart to track other activities such as biking, zumba, skateboarding, working around the house or even washing your car!

 - Get moving and stay active!

 - Check back for community rankings and status updates.

 Paper registration forms are available upon request.
 Participants may also fax (612-348-7548) or call (612-348-5618) in their weekly steps.